Master of Science in Occupational Therapy (MScOT) — University of Alberta

 Route 1 — 70% of admitted seats: - GPA of 3.8–4.0 on last 60 credits - CASPer score in the 4th quartile - All prerequisites completed - Qualifying applicants are placed in a lottery pool and randomly selected

-Route 2 — 30% of admitted seats: - GPA of 3.4–4.0 on last 60 credits - All prerequisites completed - Minimum of 4 additional life experience and personal background criteria (assessed via ASRQ), including: - Membership in equity-seeking groups (racialized communities, people with disabilities, 2SLGBTQIA+ community) - Significant work experience with relevant populations (children with disabilities, injured workers, older adults in long-term care, unhoused populations, correctional services) - Formal certificate in leadership education or training - Qualifying applicants are placed in a lottery pool and randomly selected
+Route 2 — 30% of admitted seats: - GPA of 3.4–4.0 on last 60 credits - All prerequisites completed - Minimum of 4 additional life experience and personal background criteria (assessed via ASRQ), including: - Member of an equity-seeking group (racialized communities, people with disabilities, 2SLGBTQIA+ community, etc.) - First person in family to attend university - Veteran of the Canadian Armed Forces - Significant work experience with an individual or organization where occupational therapy services are relevant (e.g., children with disabilities, injured workers, older adults in long-term care, unhoused populations, correctional services) - Formal certificate in leadership education or training - 15 university credits in Indigenous studies, Gender studies, or Anti-Racism or EDI studies - Qualifying applicants are placed in a lottery pool and randomly selected - Verified March 2026 — the complete list of ASRQ criteria is now publicly available.
+Source

 Out-of-Province Considerations

-- Residency restrictions or quotas: 75% of seats are reserved for Alberta residents.
-A maximum of 15% of seats (approximately 18 of 120) will be offered to out-of-province or foreign applicants.
+- Residency restrictions or quotas: 102 of the seats are reserved for Alberta residents.
+A maximum of 15% of seats (approximately 19 of 124) will be offered to out-of-province or foreign applicants.
+Two seats are reserved for Indigenous applicants.
+The application review page states: “Approximately 124 students are admitted in total.
+102 of the seats are reserved for Alberta residents.”
 As of Fall 2026, Saskatchewan residents who previously had 25 dedicated seats are now considered out-of-province applicants in the general pool.
+Verified March 2026.
 (Source) (Source)

 - Residency definition: Not explicitly defined on the MScOT pages.
 Likely follows the Alberta Student Aid definition (based on province of residence for 12+ months).
 (Source)